Pagure/pagure/doc/configuration.rst

 This configuration key specifies instructs pagure to starts connecting to the SMTP server via a `starttls` command.

+When enabling STARTTLS in conjunction with a local smtp server, you should replace ``localhost`` with a host name that is included in the server's certificate.
+If the server only relays messages originating from ``localhost``, then you should also ensure that the above host name resolves to the same tcp address as ``localhost``, for instance by adding an appropriate record to */etc/hosts*.

 Defaults to: ``False``